Try the App

 1. What are the five pillars of kindergarten readiness?

-The five pillars are language development, literacy and learning, motor skills, social-emotional skills, and cognitive skills.
-They help preschoolers prepare to read, write, and interact in school.
+The five pillars are early childhood education, high-quality and diverse teachers, cognitive development and problem-solving, strong literacy skills, and physical growth and self-control.
+Together they help preschoolers prepare to read, write, and interact in school.

 2. How does phonological awareness support reading skills?